AleX77NP/Periodic-snapshot-table-design/README.md

 ## Pipeline
-File `pipeline.py` is a PySpark script that takes new weekly data from `new_data.csv` file and prepares data with operations such as `GROUP BY` and `SUM` in order to create weekly rows, since csv data is daily data.
+File `pipeline.py` is a PySpark script that takes new weekly data from `new_data.csv` file and prepares data with `GROUP BY` (by user and week) and `SUM` on daily activities in order to create weekly rows, since csv data is daily data.

 We save this result inside the `STAGING` table which is only used for this temporary data, and is deleted